 Changes to the current EU Regulations for bio-fuel derived from food crops, such as maize, will soon mean a big reduction in crop bio-fuel availability, which is explained in the Energy Census reports.

 The EU legislation won't be passed for a few more months, but when it is crop-based biofuel will be reduced to as low as 0% crop, or to 3.8% or 7% by 2030 depending on the outcome of the current negotiations.
 This is expected to raise bio-fuel market prices.

 2. As Targets are Ramped Up the UK's Demand for Biomethane for Road Transport Use Will Grow Rapidly

 The target is going to ramp up quickly, hitting 9.75% by 2020, placing significantly increased demand for biofuels.
 This is also likely to raise biofuel market prices.
 As petrol/ gasoline prices increase, alternative fuels appeal more to vehicle fleet managers and consumers.

 3. Blending restrictions will limit ethanol in petrol blending

-Forthcoming blending restrictions will also increase the demand for biomethane, due to a limit ethanol in petrol blending.
-Waste bio-diesel availability, and a crop cap could limit the supply options for diesel.
+Forthcoming blending restrictions will also increase the demand for biomethane, due to a limited ethanol in petrol blending.
+Waste bio-diesel availability and a crop cap could limit the supply options for diesel.
 Again raising demand and reacting positively on bio-fuel market prices.